Unlocking Australia’s tropical fruit export potential

 Those are just some of the findings from the recently released Australian Tropical Fruit Export Strategies 2023, funded by Hort Innovation and developed using research from market-mapping company McKINNA et al.

-Hort Innovation chief executive John Lloyd said the grower-owned, not-for-profit research and development corporation and researchers had been working with industry the past six months to develop the strategies – and some export opportunities were more viable than others.
+Hort Innovation chief executive John Lloyd said the grower-owned, not-for-profit research and development corporation and researchers had been working with industry the past six months to develop the overarching strategy and associated market mapping reports – and some export opportunities were more viable than others.

 “Many Australian tropical fruit varieties undergo little to no export activity currently, so through the development of these strategies we are really breaking new ground,” he said.